Ghow Swamp Aboriginal Place

-Locality
+Etymology

+The name of the place is derived from the Aboriginal Yorta Yorta word Ghow which refers to the white gypsum soil found at the site of the swamp.
+Initially called "Kow Swamp", in the early 21st century, the name was changed to "Ghow Swamp", to reflect its indigenous heritage.

+Reservoir description

-The name of Kow Swamp is derived from ghow, a Yorta Yorta words which refers to the white gypsum soil found in the area.
-Kow Swamp is now a permanent water body, due to its use for irrigation storage, 15 km in circumference, with an average depth of 3 m.
-Originally a low lying swamp, it was filled when the Murray River is in flood or running at high levels, while Bendigo creek provides a smaller amount of water.
+Originally a wetland, it was filled when the Murray River is in flood or running at high levels, while the Bendigo Creek provided a smaller amount of water.
+A weir was constructed in 1923 and the swamp is fed by off-stream sources that created a man-made reservoir, used for irrigation purposes.
+The 51730 ML reservoir is 15 km in circumference, with an average depth of 3 m.

-Discovery
+Archaeological discovery

-There is evidence of recent Aboriginal occupation of the area from canoe trees and middens, while early settlers' records describe an Aboriginal ceremonial site on the north side of the swamp.
-The most notable evidence was the discovery in 1925, on the west side of the swamp, of the Cohuna Cranium by a local earthmoving contractor.
+There is evidence of recent Aboriginal occupation of the area from canoe trees and middens, while early Colonial settlers' records describe an Aboriginal ceremonial site on the north side of the swamp.

+The most notable evidence was the discovery, in 1925, on the west side of the swamp, of the Cohuna Cranium by a local earthmoving contractor.
 The editor of the local newspaper Cohuna Farmers Weekly notified authorities and the significance of the discovery was realised.
-In the 1960s, Alan Thorne also identified archaic bone from the collection at the Museum of Victoria, and traced the find spot to Kow Swamp.
-Archaeological excavations were undertaken between 1968 and 1972 by Thorne for the Australian National University in Canberra.
+In the 1960s, Alan Thorne also identified archaic bone from the collection at the Museum of Victoria, and traced the find spot to Ghow (Kow) Swamp.

+Between the 1960s and early 1980s, Victorian Government agencies approved the excavations of remains without seeking the consent of the Traditional Owners.
+Between 1968 and 1972, Thorne completed archaeological excavations on behalf of the Australian National University.
 Further remains were found around the swamp by an interested local resident, Gordon Spark.
-By 1972 the remains of at least forty individuals had been excavated and studied.
-These discoveries helped establish the diversity of Aboriginal genetic history and have been interpreted as representing different waves of immigrants to Australia before European discovery.
+By 1972 the remains of at least forty individuals were excavated and studied.
+Government authorities claimed that the excavations would advance science and that these discoveries helped establish the diversity of Aboriginal genetic history and were interpreted as representing different waves of immigrants to Australia before European discovery.
+However, it was subsequently argued that the studies provided very little scientific gain.
+The concerns raised by the Aboriginal community were either ignored or dismissed.

 Dating

 Radiocarbon dates returned a wide range of ages for the burials, with 13,000 ± 280 (ANU1236) from shell in the grave of KS5 and 10,070 ± 250 (ANU-403b), from bone apatite from KS10 respectively.
 The youngest date was approximately 6500 BP for KS1.

-Optically stimulated luminescence (OSL) dating was undertaken of the Kow Swamp burial site in 2003 (close to KS 9, the only burial excavated in situ), which suggested that the cemetery was in use between 22 and 19 ka, rather than 15 – 9 ka.
+Optically stimulated luminescence (OSL) dating was undertaken of the Ghow Swamp burial site in 2003 (close to KS 9, the only burial excavated in situ), which suggested that the cemetery was in use between 22 and 19 ka, rather than 15 – 9 ka.
 Some question the OSL dates due to the difficulty of ensuring that the dated sand is contemporary with the actual burials.
 However, the OSL dates from the burial units directly contradict the C14 dates, which were only ever minimum ages because of contamination by younger carbon.